-Students participate in training to develop and improve their public speaking, facilitation, and communication skills.
-In the fall and winter, facilitators will deliver programs to first-year students.
-Through this role, Student Facilitators will spend a great deal of time interacting with and mentoring first-year students and will be campus culture change agents.
+Students participate in Facilitator Training summer term to develop and improve their public speaking, facilitation, and communication skills.
+In the fall winter, & spring terms, Student Facilitators deliver SVPP in-person trainings to their peers.
+Through this role, Student Facilitators will spend a great deal of time interacting with and connecting with younger students and will become culture change agents on campus.